icons8/lunacy-docs/docs/release-notes/index.md

 * Now you can rename Components (ex-Symbols) and Styles right in the Inspector.
 * Minor prototyping improvements.
-* Now the main Lunacy window opens almost twice faster than in the previous verisons.
+* Now the main Lunacy window opens almost twice faster than in the previous versions.
 * Some minor UI improvements.

 ### Fixed bugs